 Earwax buildup

-Earwax helps to lubricate and protect your ear canal from infection.
+Earwax helps lubricate and protect your ear canal from infection.
 It’s made up of secretions from glands in your outer ear canal, which is the part closest to the opening of your ear.

 Earwax typically moves out of your ear naturally.
-However, it can sometimes get stuck in your ear canal and cause a blockage.
-This can happen if you push the earwax deeper into your ear by probing with an object such as a cotton swab.
+However, it can sometimes get stuck in your ear canal and cause a blockage or cover the eardrum.

 Sometimes, your ears may make more earwax than needed, and this can also cause a buildup.